zodac/tracker-profiles/README.md

 ### Environment Variables

-The following two environment variables need to be set, in order to redact sensitive information from the screenshot:
+The following two environment variables need to be set, in order to redact sensitive information from the screenshot.

 | Environment Variable | Description          |
 |----------------------|----------------------|